-(in millions of Canadian dollars) 2018 2017

-Net realized and unrealized (gain) loss on investments (149) (33)

-Net realized and unrealized (gain) loss on derivatives 10 59

-Net realized and unrealized (gain) loss on marketable securities 9 26

-Net realized and unrealized (gain) loss on loans payable 8 (78)

-Loss on sale and impairment of aircraft 5 11

-Loss on sale of loan assets 4 19

-Foreign exchange translation loss 16 10

-Other (1) 20

-Total other (income) expenses \$ (98) \$ 34
+Other income in 2018 totalled (in millions of Canadian dollars) 2018 2017 \$98 million, an increase of Net realized and unrealized (gain) loss on investments (149) (33) \$132 million from 2017.
+Net realized and unrealized (gain) loss on derivatives 10 59 In 2018, our investments portfolio Net realized and unrealized (gain) loss on marketable securities 9 26 experienced net realized gains of Net realized and unrealized (gain) loss on loans payable 8 (78) \$41 million (2017 - \$10 million) and Loss on sale and impairment of aircraft 5 11 net unrealized gains of \$108 million Loss on sale of loan assets 4 19 (2017 - \$23 million) due to strong Foreign exchange translation loss 16 10 Other (1) 20 performance in both our fund and direct portfolios.
+Total other (income) expenses \$ (98) \$ 34 uneer portionos.
+Refer to Note 6.

-We use a variety of derivatives to manage our interest rate and foreign exchange risk.
+We use a variety of derivatives to

+manage our interest rate and foreign

+exchange risk.
 Our derivatives are held for asset-liability management, of which a portion are directly associated with our loans payable, which are designated at fair value to obtain the same accounting treatment as the derivative.
 Fair value fluctuations in our debt and marketable securities portfolios generally move opposite to the fair value movements of their related derivatives.
 However, we also hold derivatives related to our Canadian dollar capital and other risk-mitigation strategies, which do not have corresponding fair value treatment.
 Refer to page 97 for further discussion on our derivatives.

-During 2018, we recorded net realized and unrealized losses of \$27 million for our derivatives, loans payable and marketable securities (2017 - \$7 million), mainly driven by \$22 million of realized losses on marketable securities sold as part of regular rebalancing performed to meet internal guidelines.
+During 2018, we recorded net realized and unrealized losses of 27 million for our derivatives, loans payable and marketable securities (2017 - 7 million), mainly driven by 22 million of realized losses on marketable securities sold as part of regular rebalancing performed to meet internal guidelines.